-Under the terms of the arrangement, the Company has received \$7,500,000 in upfront payments and non-substantive milestones and received \$8,500,000 in substantive milestones.
+Under the terms of the arrangement, the Company has received \$7,500,000 in upfront payments and nonsubstantive milestones and received \$8,500,000 in substantive milestones.
 The Company determined that the deliverables under the Huahai arrangement were the exclusive license and the research and development services to be completed by the Company.
-Since the license did not have standalone value, the upfront and non-substantive milestones payments received have been deferred and are being recognized ratably on a straight line basis through December 2019, the expected date in which the research and development will be completed.
+Since the license did not have standalone value, the upfront and nonsubstantive milestones payments received have been deferred and are being recognized ratably on a straight line basis through December 2021, the expected date in which the research and development will be completed.
 Substantive milestones received under the Huahai arrangement are recognized upon achievement.

-During each of the years ended September 30, 2016 and 2015, the Company recognized \$1,175,580 of deferred revenues.
-For the year ended September 30, 2015, the Company received and recognized \$2,000,000 in substantive milestone payments.
-As of September 30, 2016 and 2015, deferred revenue included in the Company's consolidated balance sheet related to the Huahai arrangement was \$3,752,950 and \$4,928,530, respectively.
+During the years ended September 30, 2017 and 2016, the Company recognized \$714,848 and \$1,175,580 of deferred revenues, respectively.
+As of September 30, 2017 and 2016, deferred revenue included in the Company's consolidated balance sheet related to the Huahai arrangement was \$3,038,102 and \$3,752,950, respectively.